techmyth/techmyth.github.io/content/posts/ontap-nfs-snapshots-offload-support.en.md

 [root@comp-01a:/vmfs/volumes/55ab62ec-2abeb31b/RocaWeb]
 ```

 The following image shows the time it took to apply the snapshot changes to the base disk when the snapshot was removed.
-In summary the operation took **9 minutes** in total using traditional VMware snapshot.
+In summary the operation took `9 minutes` in total using traditional VMware snapshot.

 ##### Note: Ontap simulator was used for this lab

 ![Text](/img/2021-05-31_20-05-1024x134.webp#center)

-In this last example the **New-Snapshot** command was also used to create the snapshot but with the **snapshot.alwaysAllowNative** option set to **“TRUE”**.
+In this last example the `New-Snapshot` command was also used to create the snapshot but with the `snapshot.alwaysAllowNative` option set to `TRUE`.
 In that way i can test the use of Native Snapshot Offload in NFS.
-Here again, a **10GB** file was copied to the VM to grow the snapshot, so i can measure how quickly changes are applied to the base disk when the snapshot is deleted.
+Here again, a `10GB` file was copied to the VM to grow the snapshot, so i can measure how quickly changes are applied to the base disk when the snapshot is deleted.

 ```text
 PS /home/rebelinux> get-vm -Name RocaWeb | New-Snapshot -Name POST_Native_Array_Snapshot | Format-Table -Wrap -AutoSize